 If you become ill or experience any health-related difficulties during the academic year, feel free to talk with your don.
 We will do our best to support and accommodate your needs.
 The dons can arrange for sick trays to be brought to you from the dining hall.

 Students are responsible for the general upkeep of their rooms.
 You can obtain cleaning supplies from the front desk of Alexandra Hall.
-Scotia Cleaners is the cleaning contractor for the university.
-The company uses “green” cleaning supplies and products.
+Common areas of the university are cleaned by our cleaning contractor who use “green” cleaning supplies and products.
 Any cleaning requests can be submitted to the front desk of Alexandra Hall.
 Ongoing complaints or concerns should be directed to your don.

 Bins are provided for garbage and for recycling (plastic and glass drinking containers and paper) in Alexandra Hall, Cochran Bay, Angels’ Roost, and under Middle, Chapel, and Radical bays.
 Please regularly empty the garbage can in your room into one of main garbage bins in one of those locations.

-Common rooms with televisions, which are for the general use of all students, are located in Alexandra Hall and the Roost.
-The room in Alexandra Hall can be booked for group use through the front desk of Alexandra Hall.
+Common rooms with televisions, which are for the general use of all students, are located in Alexandra Hall.
+The rooms in Alexandra Hall can be booked for group use through the front desk of Alexandra Hall.

 The DalCard is your student identification card, Library card, and it provides you with access to Prince Hall (the dining hall).
 You will also need to show it when you use your university bus pass on Metro Transit.
 You can get your DalCard at any time during the year by going to the DalCard office, which is located in Howe Hall at 6230 Coburg Rd. (on the Dalhousie campus), a five-minute walk from the King’s quad.